dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

-During early Secure Launch validation an invalid variable MTRR count was found.
+During early Secure Launch validation, an invalid variable MTRR count was found.
 The pre-launch environment passes a number of MSR values to the MLE to restore including the MTRRs.
 The values are restored by the Secure Launch early entry point code.
-After measuring the values supplied by the pre-launch environment, a discrepancy was found validating the values.
+After measuring the values supplied by the pre-launch environment, a discrepancy was found, validating the values.
 It could be the sign of an attempted attack.

 ======  ==========================
 Name:   SL_ERROR_MTRR_INV_DEF_TYPE